User-960/React-Weather-App/README.md

 # React Weather App

 The main purpose of the project is to write the project on React and TypeScript.
-The project itself is a weather app to check weather in different cities.
+The project itself is a weather forecast app to check weather in different cities.

+### Project Opportunities

+The project allows you to find out the weather in the city, as well as see the weather parameters: feels like, pressure, precipitation and wind.
+In addition, the project has weather rendering for every 3 hours.
+All this is divided into different widgets, which are drawn using the React library by component approach.

 ## What is used: